topklean/eta/README.md

 * helping me to learn go.

-* using go-task for building (make replac
+* using go-task for building (replace make and Makefile)